 ESTA & visa-free business travel

 ESTA refers to the Electronic System for Travel Authorization in the United States under the Visa Waiver Program (VWP).
-The VWP permits citizens of 40 countries to travel to the US without a visa for the purposes of business or tourism for up to 90 days, provided they obtain travel authorisation prior to boarding a US-bound air or sea carrier at least 72 hours before departure.
+The VWP permits citizens of eligible countries to travel to the US without a visa for the purposes of business or tourism for up to 90 days, provided they obtain travel authorization prior to boarding a US-bound air or sea carrier at least 72 hours before departure.
 Depending on the nationality of the online content creator or social media influencer, this means that they might be eligible to visit the United States to carry out certain unpaid business activities under the VWP without having to apply for a visa.

 However, as with those coming to the US on a visitor visa, the same prohibition against doing paid work applies equally to those who are able to travel under an ESTA.
 Anyone with ESTA authorization must also still request permission to enter the United States at a US port of entry.
 This means that US Customs and Border Protection officials must be satisfied that any visitor is seeking to enter the country solely to engage in permissible activities for no more than 90 days.
 As such, if a content creator or social media influencer arrives at a US airport with the intention of undertaking work in the US, even if they only plan to do so for a period of less than 3 months, they may be refused entry.